SauzeauYannis/ProjetJeuBanquise/README.md

 ### Presentation

-This project was carried out in the first year of the [CMI Informatique](http://formations.univ-poitiers.fr/fr/index/autre-diplome-niveau-master-AM/autre-diplome-niveau-master-AM/cmi-informatique-JD2XQGVY.html) at the [University of Poitiers](https://www.univ-poitiers.fr/en/) as part of the [C Programming](http://formations.univ-poitiers.fr/fr/index/autre-diplome-niveau-master-AM/autre-diplome-niveau-master-AM/cmi-informatique-JD2XQGVY/specialite-s4-K5C6VUYT/programmation-en-c-JB1YENP1.html) teaching programme.
+This project was carried out in the second year of the [CMI Informatique](http://formations.univ-poitiers.fr/fr/index/autre-diplome-niveau-master-AM/autre-diplome-niveau-master-AM/cmi-informatique-JD2XQGVY.html) at the [University of Poitiers](https://www.univ-poitiers.fr/en/) as part of the [C Programming](http://formations.univ-poitiers.fr/fr/index/autre-diplome-niveau-master-AM/autre-diplome-niveau-master-AM/cmi-informatique-JD2XQGVY/specialite-s4-K5C6VUYT/programmation-en-c-JB1YENP1.html) teaching programme.

 This project was developed in pairs and with [Code::Blocks](http://www.codeblocks.org/) IDE.